Jiff21/qa/README.md

 ### Run All Tests

+* Test are pretty intensive so to avoid errors go into Docker and turn up Ram (Preferences > Advanced > Ram 6.5) Also if plan to use performance tests at higher settings you may have to do [this](https://github.com/docker/for-mac/issues/1009).
+But using docker is more for ease of demo, in CI you want to stagger security and performance.
+If you don't do this you'll hit this [issue](https://github.com/docker/compose/issues/4486, may have to go back to make file.).

 ```bash
 cp qa/ci_files/docker-compose-example.yml docker-compose.yml
 docker-compose up
 ```

-* Currently getting https://github.com/docker/compose/issues/4486, may have to go back to make file.

 Docker compose will leave allure results on a local folder.
 So install Allure and generate a report.
 (Note, seems to be a bug on Mac 18.06.0-ce-mac that causes timesouts, for now use previous (docker)[https://docs.docker.com/docker-for-mac/release-notes/].)

 ```bash